dgraph-io/dgraph-docs/content/graphql/security/mutations.md

 ```

 When adding data, what matters is the resulting state of the database, when deleting,
-what matters is the the state before the delete occurs.
+what matters is the state before the delete occurs.

 ## Update

 Updates have both a before and after state that can be important for authorization.

 For example, consider a rule stating that you can only update your own to-do list items.
-If evaluated in the database before the mutation (like the delete rules) it would prevent you from updating anyone else's to-do list items, but it does not stop you from updating your own to-do items to have a different `owner`.
+If evaluated in the database before the mutation (like the delete rules) it would prevent you from updating anyone elses to-do list items, but it does not stop you from updating your own to-do items to have a different `owner`.
 If evaluated in the database after the mutation occurs, like for add rules, it would prevent setting the `owner` to another user, but would not prevent editing other's posts.

 Currently, Dgraph evaluates `update` rules _before_ the mutation.